Geylang is a district renown as a seedy, swinging and vibrant part of Singapore – our dodgy hotel is in the middle of this district.

 I just want to stay here longer and graze slowly through every available dish.
 Everything looks so amazingly fresh and the food here is really just that excellent!

-Although luxurious shops pave this opulent Mall, the architectural splendour is a must to see and can’t but impress even the most jaded of travellers or cynics.
+Although luxurious shops pave this opulent Mall, the architectural splendour is a must see and cannot but impress even the most jaded of travellers or cynics.
 An ice rink also sits right next to the food court.

 With friendly staff and conveniently located to everything, the JJH Boutique Apartment has seen better days.
 But at SGD$64/night for a double including a private bathroom, I’m not sure you will find much cheaper in Singapore.